Snowflake-Labs/sfquickstarts/site/sfguides/src/database_modeling_with_sqldbm/database_modeling_with_SqlDBM.md

     * In the Diagram Explorer screen, open a diagram and expand the various options on the right-screen properties menu.

-    * In the view mode options [1], configure the preferred look and feel of the diagram.
+    * In the view mode options, configure the preferred look and feel of the diagram.
 Here you can select which object properties will be displayed and color-coded on the diagrams.

 2. Set relational notation

-    * Toggle between IDEF1X and Crow's Foot relationship notations in the "Notation" options [2].
+    * Toggle between IDEF1X and Crow's Foot relationship notations in the "Notation" options.
 Note that relationship properties such as Identifying/Non-identifying (IDEF1X) and cardinality (Crow's Foot) will change accordingly.
 These properties are orientative and do not impact the generated DDL.

 3. Change view modes (level of detail)

     * Once defined, database objects in SqlDBM diagrams can be viewed at varying levels of detail.
 This allows a single diagram to serve various business functions: from general planning to column-level auditing.

-    * You can get a feel for the different view modes by clicking on the "View Mode" selector on the top of the screen [3]
+    * You can get a feel for the different view modes by clicking on the "View Mode" selector on the top of the screen

 View Mode | Description